Jimbly/dcjam2024/Jimb-TODO.md

 TODO
 * play all levels
+* NPC dialog
+* track for high score - total number of times XP was awarded; then sanity, then time
 * Insanity view
   * party portraits to change to monsters - silhouettes
   * ghosts moving through the level